Dr Julie Sigurdardottir

 Biography

-Julie Sigurdardottir joined KCL in 2017 where she did her PhD in the Department of Perinatal Imaging and Health at St Thomas’, and is now a Research Associate affiliated with the department of Forensics and Neurodevelopmental Sciences at the IoPPN.
+Julie joined KCL in 2017 where she did her PhD in the department of Perinatal Imaging and Health at St Thomas’ and is now a Research Associate affiliated with the Forensic and Neurodevelopmental Sciences at the IOPPN.
 Previously she completed a MSc in Neuroscience from UCL and a BA in Psychology from the University of Iceland.
 She also holds a postgraduate diploma in Development and Psychopathology and a certificate in Trauma Studies from the University of Reading.

-Now as a postdoctoral researcher she joined AIMs-2 trial to study the brain of neonates at risks of ASD and ADHD diagnosis in later life.
+Now as a postdoctoral researcher she joined AIMs-2 trials to study the brain of neonates at higher likelihood of ASD and ADHD diagnosis in later life.

 Research Interests